-Bill Provision Implementation Bill Provision Status Comments to ha the ad of pre an the ad equires the board to adopt rules and policies establish clear standards for conduct and andling of contested cases coming before the board for final decisions.
-Requires the dopted rules and policies to specify the role of TxDMV personnel in managing contested cotest cases before the board, limit arguments and discussion to evidence in the record from the State Office of Administrative Hearings, address ex parte communications, and stinguish between industry expertise and presenting or advocating for an industry.
+Bill Provision Implementation DIII FIOVISION Status Comments 1.
+Requires the board to adopt rules and policies to establish clear standards for conduct and handling of contested cases coming before the board for final decisions.
+Requires the adopted rules and policies to specify the role of TxDMV personnel in managing contested protest cases before the board, limit arguments and discussion to evidence in the record from the State Office of Administrative Hearings, address ex parte communications, and distinguish between industry expertise and representing or advocating for an industry.
 In Progress TxDMV published proposed rules in the Texas Register on August 21, 2020.
 However, the agency did not adopt these rules at its December board meeting and pended the discussion for a future meeting.
-While implementation of the provision is in progress, the proposed rules insufficiently address the problems identified in the Sunset report and do not ensure current and future board members and stakeholders appropriately limit discussions regarding contested cases. of equires TxDMV to create a risk based system monitoring and preventing fraud related vehicle registration and titling.
-In Progress TxDMV published proposed rules in the Texas Register on August 21, 2020.
-However, the agency did not adopt these rules at its December board meeting and pended the discussion for a future meeting.
+While implementation of the provision is in progress, the proposed rules insufficiently address the problems identified in the Sunset report and do not ensure current and future board members and stakeholders appropriately limit discussions regarding contested cases.
+2. Requires TxDMV to create a risk based system TxDMV published proposed rules in the Texas of monitoring and preventing fraud related to vehicle registration and titling.